CodeWithVaruag/pickup_lines/README.md

     flutter pub get

-Running the App
+###Running the App

-To run the app in debug mode, use the following command:
+To run the app in debug mode, use the following command: flutter run Building for Release

-bash

-flutter run

-Building for Release

-To generate a release APK, run:
+To generate a release APK, run: flutter build apk --release

-bash

-flutter build apk --release

-You can find the APK in this directory:
+You can find the APK in this directory: build/app/outputs/flutter-apk/app-release.apk Download the Release APK

-arduino

-build/app/outputs/flutter-apk/app-release.apk

-Download the Release APK

 You can download the release APK directly from this link: Download APK